womanonrails/womanonrails.com/_i18n/en/_posts/2022-10-19-things-you-dont-know-about-ruby.md

 end
 ```

-Now the question: **Why is it working?** Based on what I found, it is related to <a href="https://github.com/ruby/ruby/blob/eab191040e9356a8ed4aaa418a7904d6f94064b9/parse.y#L3889-L3891" title="Ruby source code: tCHAR" target='_blank' rel='nofollow'>Ruby source code</a> in `parse.y`.
-Based on the answer from <a href="https://stackoverflow.com/a/23811744" title="Stack Overflow - Why do two strings separated by space concatenate in Ruby?" target='_blank' rel='nofollow'>Stack Overflow</a> we have:
+Now the question: **Why is it working?** Based on what I found, it is related to [Ruby source code](https://github.com/ruby/ruby/blob/eab191040e9356a8ed4aaa418a7904d6f94064b9/parse.y#L3889-L3891 "Ruby source code: tCHAR") in `parse.y`.
+Based on the answer from [Stack Overflow](https://stackoverflow.com/a/23811744 "Stack Overflow - Why do two strings separated by space concatenate in Ruby?") we have:

 > A Ruby string is either a `tCHAR` (e.g. `?q`), a `string1` (e.g. `"q"`, `'q'`, or `%q{q}`), or a recursive definition of the concatenation of `string1` and `string` itself, which results in string expressions like `"foo" "bar"`, `'foo' "bar"` or `?f "oo" 'bar'` being concatenated.

 ## 6. Create a hash with a default value

-I write about this topic in <a href="{{ site.baseurl }}/ruby-hash-tips" title="Ruby tips for hash object">Ruby Hash article</a> in more detail, right now I want to mention two common uses of this feature.
+I write about this topic in [Ruby Hash article]({{ site.baseurl }}/ruby-hash-tips "Ruby tips for hash object") in more detail, right now I want to mention two common uses of this feature.

 First, you can declare the same default value for all keys in a hash.
 It's pretty useful when we want to count something.